CONNECT WITH ME ON INSTAGRAM

 Where To Stay In Pueblo Libre

 You won’t find any large chain hotels or backpacker hostels in Pueblo Libre.
-And like I said at the beginning of this article, that’s why everyone recommends Miraflores and Barranco.
+And like I said at the beginning of this article, that’s the main reason why everyone recommends Miraflores and Barranco.

-Yet, what Pueblo Libre does have is small boutique hotels and private apartments at a fraction of the price you’ll pay in Miraflores or Barranco.
+Yet, what Pueblo Libre does have is small boutique hotels and private apartments for less than the price you’ll pay in Miraflores or Barranco.
 But because I own my own apartment in Pueblo Libre and I haven’t stayed in any of these rentals myself, I can’t make a specific recommendation here.

 Jesus Maria – Coffee, Cakes & Tranquility